April in the Garden

 Feed your plants

-March and April are the best months to fertilize your lawn, as well as established trees, shrubs, and other plants for spring.
+March and April are the best months to fertilize established trees, shrubs, and other plants for spring.
 Spray the landscape with seaweed solution in the morning or evening up to once a week.
 Also use seaweed solution to water in new transplants to help relieve transplant shock and stimulate rooting.

 Feed your soil